22 Essential Moving Tips and Tricks for Packing Day

-Searching high and low for the ultimate moving tips of 2022?
+Searching high and low for the ultimate moving tips?
 We’ve got you covered with some awesome tricks for packing.

 Packing is a major part of the moving process, but we know it can be overwhelming.
 Not everything in your home will fit perfectly into cardboard boxes, and some items will require more attention than others!
 That pink flamingo lamp will need some bubble wrap, but your socks can manage without.
 To help you find unique and effective ways to pack up your home, we’ve made a list of moving tips specifically for packing day.
 (You can thank us later.)
 If you haven't already read it, check out 11 hidden costs of moving to be prepared for your move.